tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 ### 1. Instructor Do: Introductions (40 min)

+This activity will be led by the SSM.
+They will discuss student attendance, graduation requirements, and share opportunities to get support.

-In this first part of the lesson, everyone associated with this FinTech course will introduce themselves to the class.
-This includes the student success managers (SSMs), instructor, and teacher assistants (TAs), as well as university staff, program directors, student services directors, and career directors.
-Students will also have an opportunity to introduce themselves.
-The goal here is to break the ice and get the class acquainted with the staff and each other.
+During this activity, every team member associated with this course will introduce themselves to break the ice and get to know each other.
+This includes Student Success Managers (SSMs), university staff, program directors, Career Directors, individual students, and Instructional Staff.

-* The first 40 minutes of class consists of introductions from the following:

-  * Student success managers (SSMs), along with (potentially) university staff, program directors, student services director, and career directors

-  * Individual students

-  * Teacher assistants (TAs)

-  * Instructors

-* The SSM, university staff, and career services team will most likely present their own introductions based on their respective department criteria.

-As you and the TAs introduce yourself, feel free to include the topics below.
+As you introduce yourself, feel free to include the topics below.
 However, be sure to keep your introduction brief, as there is a great deal to cover in this first class.

 * What is your career history?
 Where did you start and where are you now?